ibnlanre/portal/README.md

   - `getItem: (key: string) => Promise<string | null> | string | null`: Function to retrieve an item.
   - `setItem: (key: string, value: string) => Promise<void> | void`: Function to save an item.
   - `removeItem: (key: string) => Promise<void> | void`: Function to remove an item.
-  - `usageTransform`: A function that transforms the data **from** storage before it's used in your application.
+  - `beforeUsage?`: A function that transforms the data **from** storage before it's used in your application.
-  - `storageTransform`: A function that transforms the data **to** be stored.
+  - `beforeStorage?`: A function that transforms the data **to** be stored.

 **Return Value:**
 `[getStorageState, setStorageState]`

 - `getStorageState(fallback?: State): Promise<State | undefined>`
-  - Retrieves the state from storage, applying the `usageTransform` function.
+  - Retrieves the state from storage, applying the `beforeUsage` function.
   - If no state is found, it returns the provided fallback value.
 - `setStorageState(value?: State): Promise<void>`
-  - Saves the state to storage, applying the `storageTransform` function.
+  - Saves the state to storage, applying the `beforeStorage` function.

 **Example:**